Malta Enterprise: Structure

-Kurt Farrugia was appointed Chief Executive Officer (CEO) of Malta Enterprise on 1st August 2019.
-He graduated in Communications and obtained a Master’s Degree in Entrepreneurship at the University of Malta.
+George Gregory is the CEO of Malta Enterprise.
+Prior to his appointment he was the Managing Partner of one of Malta’s largest accountancy firm and was in the profession for more than 30 years, working in a variety of sectors.

 The Chairman of Malta Enterprise is William Wait and the Board of Directors are as follows, Mr. Andre Psaila, Ms. Roberta Albanese Dalli, Mr. Beppe Muscat, Mr. Christopher Vassallo Cesareo, Ms. Jessica Camilleri, Mr. Michael Grech, Dr. Michele Cardinali, Mr. Brian Muscat, Mr. Terry Zammit.